 Are all the teachers from France?

 Our students are fortunate to experience learning from an authentically French and Indian perspective at the school.
 Our French-speaking teachers are educated in France and carefully recruited to teach here.
 And we’re proud that our English-speaking faculty members are among the top teachers of any private school in Mumbai.
 Language is no barrier to teaching excellence.

 How many countries are represented in the Lycée community?
 Is it only for French nationals?

 With students coming from more than 18 countries, we absolutely revel in our diversity.
 We welcome many Mumbai-based international families into the school, who share a passion and openness to the world.

-I have four children,. do i get a discount?
+I have four children, do I get a discount?

-We do not offer discounts to large families.
+We do not offer discounts.